nuts-foundation/denylist/README.md

 ## Sign denylist
-The key to sign the denylist is stored in the `NutsDenylist` vault on 1password in the the `PrivateKey` item.
+The key to sign the denylist is stored in the `NutsDenylist` vault on 1password in the `PrivateKey` item.

 ### 1password CLI (preferred)
 Install v2 of the 1password CLI by following the [instructions](https://developer.1password.com/docs/cli/get-started/) if needed.